-An enrollment of 1,000 students in 1993 has increased to more than 22,000 in 2009.
+An enrollment of 1,000 students in 1993 has increased to more than 28,000 during the 2009-2010 academic year.

 Statement of Equal Opportunity

 No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by South Texas College on the basis of race, color, national origin, religion, sex, age, veteran status, or disability.